scottdmccord/Home-Cookin-/README.md

 The only thing I wasn't able to finish was the logic to restrict meal booking when its order number has met the max quantity.
 I plan to implement this over the next few days.
-Then, I will move on to building the review portion of the App.
+Then, I will move on to building the review portion of the App, and building out more CRUD functionality.